According to our tests, the five best ways to unblock a website at school are:

 ||IP Search, Mobile Site

 We’ll now take a closer look at each of these methods and how to use them to unblock websites at school.
-Alternatively, skip to our section of how schools block sites in the first place.
+Alternatively, skip to our section of how schools block websites in the first place.

 1. Use a Virtual Private Network (VPN)